OctopusDeploy/blog/blog/2021-11/using-google-cloud-secret-manager-with-octopus/index.md

 :::hint
 **Always choose a specific secret version**
-Google recommends that for Production applications, you should always retrieve secrets with a specific version, and not with the *latest* version specifier.
+Google recommends that for production applications, you should always retrieve secrets with a specific version, and not with the *latest* version specifier.
 :::

 Retrieving a single secret requires:

-- A Google Cloud account with permission to access the secret, including details of the default [Project](https://g.octopushq.com/GCPDefaultProject), [Region, and Zone](https://g.octopushq.com/GCPDefaultRegionAndZone).
+- A Google Cloud account with permission to access the secret, including details of the default [Project](https://g.octopushq.com/GCPDefaultProject), [Region, and Zone](https://g.octopushq.com/GCPDefaultRegionAndZone)
-- The name of the secret to retrieve.
+- The name of the secret to retrieve

 An advanced feature of the step template offers support for retrieving multiple secrets at once.
 This requires entering each secret on a new line.